tazik047/ng-animated-login/README.md

 # Angular Animated Login

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.
+This project now targets [Angular](https://angular.dev) version 18 and was updated using the Angular CLI 18 toolchain.

 ## Live demo